CATEM1NAL/APyday-2/README.md

 Criminal Dawn connects to the same slot, and they will remain perfectly in sync - only one set of checks for the entire game, and no score cap shenanigans.
 This is the simplest and most foolproof way of setting up the mod.

-**^ Note that this does not mean everyone will have the same upgrades and unlocks!** These are still random per player!
-It simply means everyone gets their own upgrades and unlocks *at the same time*.
+**^ Note that this does not mean everyone will have the same upgrades and unlocks!** These are still random per player, it simply means everyone gets their own upgrades and unlocks *at the same time*.

 ## I don't like you and this APWorld concept sucks.